CogitatorTech/zigformer/README.md

 This will:

 1. Load the training datasets from `datasets/simple_dataset/`
-2. First, build a vocabulary of tokens from the data
+2. Build a vocabulary of tokens from the data
 3. Pre-train the model on the pretraining examples (raw text)
 4. Fine-tune the model on the instruction-following examples (question-answer pairs)
 5. Save the trained model to `model.bin`